-i) The Group and its associates are disputing certain charges from the governmental and telecom regulatory agencies and telecom operators in the these.

-UAE and certain other jurisdictions but do not expect any material adverse effect on the Group's financial position and results from resolution of ii) The Honorable Supreme Court of Pakistan has dismissed on 12th June, 2015 appeals made by PTCL, a subsidiary of the group, and Pakistan

-Telecommunication Employees Trust ("PTET") who is managing the PTCL employee's pension fund, in various court matters related to certain employees' rights under the PTCL Pension scheme.
-Based on the directives contained in the said order and the pertinent legal provisions, the Group is evaluating the extent of its responsibility vis-à-vis such order.
-PTCL and PTET have filed a review petition before the Supreme Court.
-A full bench of the Honorable Supreme Court has not yet started conducting hearings into this Review Petition and consequently, a decision has not been made to date.
-Under the circumstances, the Group is of the view that it is not possible at this stage to ascertain the financial obligations, if any, flowing from the Honorable Supreme Court decision which could be disclosed in these condensed consolidated interim financial information.
-In the meanwhile, PTET has issued notices to prospective beneficiaries for the determination of their entitlements.
-Further, through a separate order dated 27 May 2016, the Honorable Lahore High Court decided that the pensioners who availed Voluntary Separation Scheme package are not entitled to pension increases announced by the Government of Pakistan.

-iii) The Group's associate, Etisalat Etihad Company (Mobily) has received several penalty resolutions from the Communication Information Technology Commission (CITC's) Violation Committee which Mobily has opposed in accordance with the Telecom regulations.
+- i) The Group and its associates are disputing certain charges from the governmental and telecom regulatory agencies and telecom operators in the UAE and certain other jurisdictions but do not expect any material adverse effect on the Group's financial position and results from resolution of these. - ii) The Honorable Supreme Court of Pakistan (Apex Court) disposed the Review Petitions filed by PTCL, a subsidiary of the Group, the Pakistan Telecommunication Employees Trust ("PTET") and the Federal Government (collectively, the Review Petitioners) vide the order dated 17th May 2017.
+Through the said order, the Apex Court directed the Review Petitioners to seek remedy under section 12(2) CPC (Civil Procedure Code) which shall be decided by the concerned Court in accordance with the law, and to pursue all grounds of law and fact in other cases pending before the High Courts.
+The Review Petitioners have filed the applications under section 12(2) CPC before respective High Courts.
+Under the circumstances, management of PTCL is of the view, that it is not possible at this stage to ascertain the financial obligations, if any, flowing from the referred decision of the Apex Court which could be disclosed in these condensed consolidated interim financial information. - iii) The Group's associate, Etisalat Etihad Company (Mobily) has received several penalty resolutions from the Communication Information Technology Commission (CITC's) Violation Committee which Mobily has opposed to, in accordance with the Telecom regulations.
 The reasons of issuing these resolutions vary between the manner followed in issuing prepaid SIM cards and providing promotions that have not been approved by CITC and/or other reasons.

-Multiple lawsuits were filed by Mobily against CITC at the Board of Grievances to oppose such resolutions of the CITC's committee in accordance with the Telecom regulations.
-The status of these lawsuits as at 31 March 2017 was as follows:
+Multiple legal cases were filed by Mobily against CITC at the Board of Grievances to oppose such resolutions of the CITC's committee in accordance with the Telecommunication regulations.
+The status of these legal cases as of 30 June 2017, was as follows:

-• There are 361 lawsuits filed by Mobily against CITC amounting to Saudi Riyals 653 million (AED 640 million);

-• The Board of Grievance has issued 165 preliminary verdicts in favor of Mobily voiding 173 resolutions of the CITC's violation committee with total penalties amounting to Saudi Riyals 437 million (AED 428 million); and

-• Some of these preliminary verdicts have become conclusive (after they were affirmed by the appeal court) resulting in cancellation of penalties with a total amount of Saudi Riyals 411 million (AED 403 million).
+- There are 361 legal cases filed by Mobily against CITC amounting to approximately Saudi Riyals 653 million; - The Board of Grievance has issued 22 preliminary verdicts in favor of Mobily voiding 22 resolutions of the CITC's violation committee with total penalties amounting to approximately Saudi Riyals 41 million; and - There are also final verdicts that have been issued in favor of Mobily (after they were affirmed by the appeal court) resulting in cancellation of 147 penalty resolutions with an approximate total amount of Saudi Riyals 411 million.

-In addition, 20 legal cases were filed by Mobily against CITC in relation to the mechanism of calculating the governmental fees and other subjects in which 13 of them are specifically related to the governmental fees as of 31 March 2017, out of which Mobily received 3 preliminary judgements and 5 final judgements in its favour.
+In addition, 20 legal cases were filed by Mobily against CITC in relation to the mechanism of calculating the governmental fees and other subjects in which 13 of them are specifically related to the governmental fees as of 30 June 2017, out of which Mobily received 7 preliminary judgements and 5 final judgements in its favour.
 The remaining cases are still being adjudicated before the Board of Grievance.
 It is difficult to determine the amount of claims due to the difference in the calculation method.
 Although Mobily believes that these claims have no legal basis, they may have a material impact on Mobily's business in case of retroactive change in the regulatory framework which is difficult to assess.